-There are 5 suits: 10 each of swords, batons, coins and cups and 21 trumps.
-One card, the Matto, belongs to no suit, making a total of 62 cards.
-The rank of the cards from hoghest to lowest is:
+There are 4 suits: 10 card each in swords (spade), batons (bastoni), coins (denari) and cups (coppe), plus 21 trumps, often referred to in Italian as numeri (numbers), plus one special card, the Matto, making a total of 62 cards.
+The rank of the cards from highest to lowest is:

 - in cups and coins: King, Queen, Knight, Jack, Ace, 6, 7, 8, 9, 10